eecs110/winter2019/docs/syllabus.md

 ## Tutorial Sessions
 This course involves weekly small-group tutorial sessions where you will work with a member of the teaching staff, beginning in the second week of the class.
 For logistical reasons, we couldn't allow people to sign up for them as a normal part of the CAESAR registration process, so you will sign up for tutorials at the end of the first week of class.
-Attending these tutorial sessions is required for your grade, as they are where a lot of the actual learning will happen.
-You may miss one without it affecting your grade, but subsequent absences will affect your grade.
-Attending and working in the tutorials is worth 10% of your grade.
-But you have to actually work; if you let your teammates do all the work while you read Facebook, we will not give you credit.
+{: .prose}

+Attending these tutorial sessions is **strongly recommended**.
+However, if you need to miss your tutorial session for whatever reason, you can do the tutorial on your own, and turn it in **by 6PM Friday** and still receive full credit.
 {: .prose}

 ## Grading